 2020 Volvo XC60 Problems and Top Complaints – Is Your Car A Lemon?

-Visibility, electrical system, and service brakes issues among the top complaints received by the NHTSA from vehicle owners
+Electrical system, service brakes, and visibility issues are among the top complaints received by the NHTSA from vehicle owners

 The 2020 Volvo XC60 is a mid-size luxury SUV that stands out for its exceptional style.
 The automaker states that this model can “Own the road.
 Share the planet.”
 However, most owners don’t want to drive this anywhere, let alone around the entire planet.
-It suffers from shoddy visibility, a faulty electrical system and malfunctioning service brakes.
+The most common complaints from owners relate to shoddy visibility, a faulty electrical system, and brakes that malfunction.

 Complaint CategoryNumber of Complaints